vOptSolver/vOptSolver/README.md

 - [References](./README.md#references)

 ### News
+    15-Jun-2019: Testing the version of vOptSpecific compliant with JuMP 0.19
     22-Apr-2019: Preparing an update of the documentation
     31-Oct-2018: vOptSpecific and vOptGeneric are compliant with Julia v1.x
     01-Jul-2018: Preparing the switch to Julia 0.7 and to the new version of JuMP